LeMonaStudio/Online_Wallpaper_Editor/README.md

 This app provides in-app editing features using the [PhotoEditor library](https://github.com/burhanrashid52/PhotoEditor)

 ### Future Updates
-There's no plan of providing future updates for this project.
+There are no plans of providing future updates for this project.